Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 - **White:** Karma
 - **Grey:** Spirituality

-## Particularities: Vermine

-## Survival & Endurance
+---

 ### High Natural Regeneration {#birth-high-natural-regeneration}
-The character’s body regenerates at an extreme rate, far beyond normal biological limits.
+The character's body regenerates at an extreme rate, far beyond normal biological limits.
 **Effect:** This functions as **Natural Regeneration**, but all recovered values are **doubled**.

 ---

 ### Reserve Stock {#birth-reserve-stock}
-The character’s body instinctively stores surplus energy for later use.
+The character's body instinctively stores surplus energy for later use.
 **Effect:** When resting, excess recovery may be stored at a **1:3 ratio**.
-Stored resources may reach up to **10% of the character’s current maximum**.
+Stored resources may reach up to **10% of the character's current maximum**.

 ---